Power Bank Chargers Recalls Due to Fire Hazard

 Click recall source from The U.S. Consumer Product Safety Commission

-About Power Bank Chargers Quality Control Inspection in China
+Power Bank Chargers Quality Control Inspection Checklist

 - Function Test: All inspection procedures and specifications will according to client’s requirement included: goldensample, packing requirement, Product specification